Pain Relief from Personal Growth

 Playing With Movement, by Todd Hargrove, p.
 217

 There is no one way of doing personal growth, but here are some guidelines:

-Haven’s founders sensibly believed that life is a fine art that must be learned — and can only be learned from other people, including people with much more experience.9 The best course to start with is called Come Alive, a “crash course” in a lot of their basic ideas.
-This is the shortcut.Life is a fine art that must be learned — and can only be learned from other people.
+Haven’s founders believed that life is a fine art that must be learned — and can only be learned from other people, including people with much more experience.9 The best course to start with is called Come Alive, a “crash course” in a lot of their basic ideas.
+This is the shortcut.

 And here’s another handy shortcut tip: the good news about using personal growth as a general approach to healing is that it’s not unusual for your primary health concerns to be directly associated with your biggest personal hang-up.
-If you go to Come Alive, for instance, you might want to think about focussing on whatever your most obvious “damage” is.
+If you go to Come Alive, for instance, you might want to think about focusing on whatever your most obvious “damage” is.
 This simplifies things quite a bit!

-Or, to be more positive, let’s call it a hot tip, something to watch out for.
+Surely!
+But, unfortunately, it’s often very difficult.
+Here’s a hot tip, something to watch out for.
 There’s this terrible catch-22 in personal growth …